srvr-au/bums/README.md

 - Email Server option installs and configures Postfix, Dovecot, opendkim, SPF milter
 - spam filtering is done at SMTP, no spam tagging.
 - no anti-virus, users can install on their own device.
+- POP3 only, no quota, curr mail deleted after one day, new mail after 7 days
 - also a bunch of cron scripts.

+Allows you to sell mailboxes and on-server aliases and web hosting (static and PHP) disk space

 NOT FINISHED

 ## User Management Scripts